-Fortegra Europe Holdings P.L.C has an investment within Fortegra Europe Insurance Company P.L.C. and during the year invested in Fortegra Belgium Holdings SA.
+Fortegra Europe Holdings SE has an investment within Fortegra Europe Insurance Company SE.
 The insurance company has an Investment Management Policy in place.
 In line with the Investment Management Policy, the Insurance Company only invests in assets whose risks can be properly identified, measured, monitored, controlled and reported.
 Moreover, such assets shall meet the specific risk profile, approved risk tolerance limits and the business strategy of the Insurance Company.
 It is the Insurance Company's policy that the funds are invested in a range of instruments and credit institutions in order to provide for their safety, liquidity and return.

 Through the year the company's cash resources have grown.
-As at 31 December 2022, the majority of the Company's liquid assets are held in cash and cash equivalents and ETFs.
+As at 31 December 2023, the majority of the Company's liquid assets are held in cash and cash equivalents, bonds and ETFs.